hidude562/CityMotor/README.md

-# CityGen-godot
+# CityMotor-godot
-A 3D city generator in godot with procedual buildings
+A CityEngine like approach to procedual city modeling Uses a rule-based system for procedual building generation